folkehelseinstituttet/fhi.helseid.demo/README.md

 https://github.com/folkehelseinstituttet/fhi.helseid

 The app is a plain `dotnet new angular` app with the HelseId component added.
+Angular has been updated from version 8 (the default when using `dotnet new angular`) to version 10.

 It demonstrates login, logout and protection of all other routes.